 While the discussion below will focus on the ADA and FMLA, you should check the law in your state and/or consult with a local attorney to see whether your state law provides additional protection.

-Not all who people who have disabilities qualify for protection under the ADA.
-One criticism of the ADA is that many people are too disabled or not disabled enough, while relatively few people with disabilities qualify for protection under the law.
+Not all people with disabilities qualify for protection under the ADA.
+One criticism of the ADA is that many people fail to qualify for protection under the law for having disabilities that are either too severe, or not sever enough to warrant legal protection under the act.

 According to the ADA, an individual with a disability is a person who: